Senior Living Communities

 - Continuing care retirement community (CCRC)

 - Also called life plan communities, continuing care retirement communities provide evolving services and care as you age.
-You can start out living independently in a house or apartment and move to assisted living within the same community as your needs change with age.
+You can start out living independently in a house or apartment and move to assisted living and even skilled nursing care within the same community as your needs change with age.

 - Low-income housing